MiRitter87/trading-cockpit-frontend/README.md

 # trading-cockpit-frontend
 Frontend of the Trading Cockpit application.
+The application provides the user interface for the [Trading Cockpit Backend](https://github.com/MiRitter87/trading-cockpit-backend).

 ## Features
-The frontend provides you with views for creation, editing, display and overview of the following business objects.
+The frontend consists of several feature packages.
+First, it enables a master data management of the following business objects.

 - Price Alerts
 - Instruments
 - Lists
 - Scans

-It's functions as well as additional views are described in the according sections below.
+Additionally, there is a view to filter instruments using a multitude of criteria.
+There are also nearly a dozen charts to be explored.
+Statistical market information are provided via the dashboard.
+There is also a knowledge-based system accessible that gauges the health of instruments.
+You can learn more details about the features in the following paragraphs.

 ### Price Alerts
 A price alert notifies you if the price of a stock reaches a certain threshold.
 There are two types of alerts.
 One type informs you if a price is equal or higher than your defined price.
 The other type informs you if the price is equal of lower than your defined price.